TSEC STEM Education Grants

 The NSF Scholarship Prescience grant responds to the critical need for K-12 teachers of science, technology, engineering, and mathematics (STEM) by encouraging talented STEM students and professionals to pursue teaching careers in elementary and secondary schools.
 The program provides one million dollars of funding to institutions of higher education to provide scholarships, stipends, and programmatic support to recruit and prepare STEM majors and professionals to become K-12 teachers.
 The grant has been active since 2014 and will run through 2019.

-Improving Undergraduate STEM Education: Education and Human Resources (IUSE: EHR): Student Engagement in Statistics Using Technology: Making Data Based Decisions
+Student Engagement in Statistics Using Technology: Making Data Based Decisions

 Middle Tennessee State University's Dr. Ginger Holmes Rowell serves as a Statistics Education Consultant for the “Student Engagement in Statistics Using Technology: Making Data Based Decisions” NSF IUSE proposal at Grinnell University (#DUE-1712475), which is a project to develop realistic video games to help students learn statistics and instruments to assess their ability to help students learn important statistical concepts.
 Dr. Rowell assists in the following: